Unboxed-Software/solana-course/content/pda.md

 As a refresher, the Movie Review program lets users create movie reviews.
 These reviews are stored in an account using a PDA derived with the initializer’s public key and the title of the movie they are reviewing.

 Previously, we finished implementing the ability to update a movie review in a secure manner.
-In this demo, we'll add the ability for users to comment on a movie review and use that as an opportunity to work through how to structure storing comments using PDA accounts.
+In this demo, we'll add the ability for users to comment on a movie review.
+We'll use building this feature as an opportunity to work through how to structure the comment storage using PDA accounts.

 ### 1. Get the starter code